Construction and Development Loans

 Controlling disbursements is a key component to a successful C&D loan.
 NCUA regulation § 723.6, Construction and development loans, requires federally insured credit unions that elect to make a C&D loan to require in the following conditions in their policy:

-• Qualified personnel representing the interests of the federally insured credit union must conduct a review and approval of any line item construction budget prior to closing the loan
+• Qualified personnel representing the interests of the federally insured credit union must conduct a review and approval of any line item construction budget before closing the loan

 • A credit union approved requisition and loan disbursement process is established